plivero/demoblaze/README.md

 This repository contains an automated test suite built with Cypress for the Demoblaze store, combining focused UI flows with lightweight API checks.
 It applies modern practices such as the Page Object Model (POM), environment-based configuration via cypress.env.json, DRY helpers for repeatable actions (e.g., adding items, cart totals), and session reuse with cy.session() to keep specs fast and independent.

 The suite is designed to be scalable, maintainable, and reproducible.
 It targets the most critical purchase path (laptops) with validations for login, cart operations, pagination, and price consistency (list ↔ detail ↔ cart ↔ total).
-Tests favor assertion-driven synchronization (no intercepts, only one agreed fixed wait) and headless execution, making the project ready for straightforward CI adoption when needed.
+Tests favor assertion-driven synchronization and headless execution, making the project ready for straightforward CI adoption when needed.

 ---